codejet/Gigs/README.md

 # Gigs

-This is a very simple [React Native](https://github.com/facebook/react-native) test app for iOS.
+This is a very simple [React Native](https://github.com/facebook/react-native) test app for iOS and Android.
 It allows you to search for upcoming gigs of an artist.
 The data for this is coming from from the [Bandsintown API](https://www.bandsintown.com/api/overview).

 ## Requirements